lballore/lgtv-alexa-skill/README.md

 ### Functions
 **Alexa bridge**<br/>
-`node index.js` - Makes the vocal commands for TV and apps available
+`node index.js alexa` - Makes the vocal commands for TV and apps available

 **Toast**<br/>
 `node index.js toast "[your message]"` - Display a toast message on your TV